 Malware

-Malware, or malicious software, is a blanket term for any kind of computer software with malicious intent.
-Read more below.
-Think you have malware?
-Scan your device with our free malware scanner to find out.
+Malware, or malicious software, is a blanket term for any kind of computer software with malicious intent to harm your device.
+Types of malware include ransomware, spyware, computer viruses and worms and other online threats.
+Learn more.

 FREE MALWARE SCAN FOR ALL DEVICES